 Introduction and Background Information on NeuroSpec.

 NeuroSpec consists of a number of MATLAB functions for performing multivariate Fourier analysis of time series and/or point process (spike train or event) data, and plotting the results.
-The software consists of a number of MATLAB functions for performing time and frequency domain analyses of time series and/or point process data, and plotting the results.
-NeuroSpec 2.0 implements a multivariate spectral analysis, it includes routines for two channel auto spectral and cross spectral (coherence, phase, cumulant density) analysis, and a number of extensions including comparison of spectra, a stationarity test for spectra, comparison of coherence, system identification (gain, phase and impulse response), and pooled analysis (pooled spectra, pooled coherence, pooled phase, pooled cumulant density).
+NeuroSpec 2.0 implements a bivariate spectral analysis, it includes routines for two channel auto spectral and cross spectral (coherence, phase, cumulant density) analysis, and a number of extensions including comparison of spectra, a stationarity test for spectra, comparison of coherence, system identification (gain, phase and impulse response), and pooled analysis (pooled spectra, pooled coherence, pooled phase, pooled cumulant density).
 Pooled analysis incorporates extended difference of spectra and extended difference of coherence tests.
-It was designed primarily for use on Neural data, but is suited to a wide range of stationary stochastic (random) signals.
+NeuroSpec 2.11 includes extensions for non-parametric directionality analysis of time series and spike train data.
+This includes unconditional directionality analysis for two signals and conditional directionality analysis for three signals.
+The framework was designed primarily for use on neural data, but is suited to a wide range of stationary stochastic (random) signals.

 Theoretical and practical aspects of the analysis are described in the following articles: